xactoes/5ofaKind/README.md

 KNOWN BUGS:
 * ~~scoring is broken for sm and lg straights~~
+* cursor doesn't reset when exiting and re-entering name input

 OTHER CHANGES TO BE MADE:
 * SPLASH SCREEN
+* CENTER NAME ON END SCREEN
 * FONT CHANGE (maybe)
 * BETTER TITLE SCREEN (maybe)
 * ADD DICE ROLLING ANIMATION